TF-Hafnium/hafnium/docs/VmInterface.md

 owning VM).
 Memory which has been donated or shared may not be forcefully reclaimed, but the VM with which it was shared may choose to return it.

+## Cache

+VMs will be blocked from using cache maintenance instructions that operate by set/way.
+These operations are difficult to virtualize, and could expose the system to side-channel attacks.

 ## Logging

 VMs may send a character to a shared log by means of a hypercall or SMC call.